Abh29/PgProxyBerkeleySockets/README.md

     - the code is devided as follows:
 ### Server:
     - Iserver.hpp is an interface defining the global shape of the server class:
-        - a constructor that takes the local ip of the server and the DBserver and their respective ports as well as the logging file's path
+        - a constructor that takes the ip (Ipv4 only) of the server and the DBserver and their respective ports as well as the logging file's path
         - void init(); initialize the server (open socket, open log file ...)
         - void loop(); the server start listening to incomming trafic and delling with it